xiix0/scam/README.md

-Good day for overcoming obstacles.
-Try a steeplechase.
+Afternoon very favorable for romance.
+Try a single person for a change.